How long does it take to get your tax return?

 What to expect for refunds this year

-The inflation-adjusted increases to certain tax credits, deductions, and tax brackets for next year could translate into larger tax refunds when folks file their taxes in 2024.
+The inflation-adjusted increases to certain tax credits, deductions, and tax brackets for next year could translate into larger tax refunds when folks file their taxes in 2025.
+The IRS makes inflation adjustments every year - here are the new tax brackets:

 10% |